stuart-williams/next-instantsearch/README.md

 `next-instantsearch` is a plugin for [Next.js](https://nextjs.org/) projects that allows you to easily configure your [Algolia](https://www.algolia.com/) powered [InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/) app, while fully supporting SSR.

+`next-instantsearch` is only compatible with InstantSearch v6.
+See the [upgrade guides](https://www.algolia.com/doc/guides/building-search-ui/upgrade-guides/react/) for more info.

 ## Installation

 ```sh